 Who do I need?

 Careers and Employment - we are the University of Hertfordshire's careers service; we provide information, guidance and advice to you to increase your employment prospects once you have finished your studies.
-We also have the Careers and Employment website including Handshake, which is accessible to all our students.
+We also have the My Career Portal including Handshake, which is accessible to all our students.
 Handshake allows you to search for jobs, including:

 - Part-time and full-time roles